Estlink: History

 A preliminary agreement on EstLink 2 was signed between Elering and Fingrid on 15 February 2010 in Tallinn.
 Capital investment decision by Fingrid was made on 20 May 2010.
 A construction agreement was signed on 1 November 2010.

 On 23 December 2010, the contract to manufacture and install the subsea and underground cables was awarded to Nexans, the contract to build converter stations was awarded to Siemens, the contract to build the Nikuviken cable terminal station and to expand the Anttila substation in Finland was awarded to Empower Oy, and the contract to build the transmission line between Anttila and Nikuviken was awarded to ETDE, a part of Bouygues.

 Laying of the cable started on 15 October 2012 and it is laid by the cable ship Nexans Skagerrak.
 The cable testing started on 22 October 2013.
 A trial operation started on 6 December 2013 and continued until 6 February 2014 after which it started commercial operations.
 It was officially inaugurated on 6 March 2014.

+The cable experienced an outage on 26 January 2024 originating from the Estonian coast.
+After repair work was concluded, the connection resumed commercial operation on 4 September 2024.

+Incident in December 2024

+On 25 December 2024, an unplanned outage in Estlink 2 reduced the Estonia–Finland cross-border capacity from 1,016 MW to 358 MW.
+Fingrid expects the outage to last until August 2025.
+At the time of the outage, electricity was flowing from Finland to Estonia at a rate of 658 MW.
+Concerns about potential sabotage have arisen due to recent outages in the Baltic Sea region, although subsea cables are also prone to technical malfunctions and accidents.
+Finnish Prime Minister Petteri Orpo confirmed that authorities were investigating the incident.